Travel by Bus

 Wheelchair Accessible Buses

-All Stagecoach buses in Cambridgeshire operate with wheelchair accessible buses which have ramps, an official space for wheelchairs and a low floor capability which enables the bus platform to lower to the kerb level for easier boarding.
+Stagecoach buses in Cambridgeshire operate with wheelchair accessible buses which have ramps, an official space for wheelchairs and a low floor capability which enables the bus platform to lower to the kerb level for easier boarding.
+Wheelchairs, disabled buggies, approved mobility scooters, small prams and unfolded buggies may only be carried on suitable low floor vehicles.

 Concessionary Fare Scheme